mg747/band/README.md

         1. These are clearly shown underneath the hero image.
 To the left is a Album cover for the band's latest Album.
         2. To the right is a banner about upcoming show in Dublin with a buy tickets button that will direct a user to the Tour page for more information about upcoming shows and tickets availability.
+        3. Underneath upcoming show in Dublin is a form for user to "Subscribe to our Newsletter" and are prompted to enter their Name and Email Address.
+        3. There is a "Subscribe" button underneath the input field which can easily be distinguished.

     2. As a Returning Visitor, I want to find the best way to get in contact with the band with any questions I may have.